tkoenig1/FMPFR/doc/REFERENCE.md

 `log10`, `max`, `min`, `sin`, `sqrt`, `tan`.

-All these functions take an optional second argument for rounding, and return a value of the same accuracy as its first arguments.
+All these functions take an optional second argument for rounding, and return a value of the same accuracy as its first argument.

 ### Conversion to fmpfr